WDGPH/immunization-charts-R/README.md

 The steps for column naming mapping are found below:

-1. All columns in the input file are collected and compared to a mapping file
+1. All columns in the input file are collected and compared to a mapping file found in `config/column_map.yaml`
 2. Any columns that do not have matches from our mapping file are logged for review.
 3. Columns are manually reviewed and added to the mapping file.

+### Dropping Duplicate Rows

+Duplicate rows are identified using the client_id field.
+Rows with duplicate client ids are dropped **if** the remaining fields in the sheet are also duplicated.

+If duplicate Client IDs are identified but the remaining fields are not consistent, these fields are flagged, removed from the master list, and retained in a log file for data quality reporting.

+### Normalize Date Fields, Cases, and Formats

+To ensure that all fields are consistent, each column is checked for consistent formatting.

+### Calculate Required Fields

+For report generation, we typically need two fields:

+1. `age`
+2. `over_16`

+The `age` field is calculated using the `date_of_birth` field, which is provided by the Panorama export.

+The `over_16` field is calculated using the `age` field.
+The resultant data type is a boolean.

+### Checking Required Fields

+Once the required fields are generated, we have to check the output to ensure that it was generated as expected.

 ## Running the Pipeline